 When it comes to choosing a Delaware law school, the choice is quite simple.
 While there may be a large number of law schools just over the border in Philadelphia, there is just one ABA-approved law school in Delaware.

 If you are considering completing your legal education in Delaware, you'll want to know what this school offers.

-Widener University Delaware School of Law
+Widener University Delaware Law School

-After choosing to set your sights on a particular law school you'll be ready to face your next set of challenges.
+After setting your sights on a particular law school, you'll be ready to face your next set of challenges.
 Getting admitted to law school, financing your legal education, passing the bar, and finding your first job will all involve complicated considerations.
-FindLaw's Law Students section contains resources to help you grapple with these issues with confidence.
+FindLaw for Law Students contains resources to help you confidently grapple with these issues.